C0lorea/not-architecture/asrs.md

 - _TC2_ - Host: the system must have the option of being self hosted
 - _TC3_ - Compatibility: assure that the mobile application works on both android and iOS devices, and the website works in all Chromium based browsers
+- _TC4_ - Data formats: The API should support flexible data formats (JSON and YAML)

 ### Business